exp111/OutwardStuff/Notes/Item Randomizer.md

 **Merchant**:
 - `Merchant.m_dropableInventory`: contains dropable with droptables, set in `InitDropTableGameObject`
 - `m_merchantInventoryTablePrefab`: contains prefab
 - `WaitForItemBundleLoaded`: waits for resourcemanager, then calls init. actual set of the prefab isn't done here (probably done through resourcemanager or some unity shittery).
-TODO: debug to look if prefab is set at this point or even where it's set. `Initialize` is probably a good hooking point to replace the prefabs
+- hook into `Initialize`
 - generates items into `MerchantPouch`

 **TreasureChest**: